 Medium: Process led engagement with a range of approaches and medium

 Commissioner Name: Grangegorman Public Art Working Group, Grangegorman Development Agency

 Per Cent for Art: Yes

-Artist Maree Hensey in collaboration with Kids’ Own Publishing Partnership will research and develop a 3-phase programme with students and staff of DIT Early Childhood Education and children in Early Childhood Care and Education settings in the GDA area.
+Artist Maree Hensey in collaboration with Kids’ Own Publishing Partnership will research and develop a 3-phase programme with students and staff of TU Dublin Early Childhood Education and children in Early Childhood Care and Education settings in the GDA area.
 The aim of ‘To be.
 To wallow.
 To wonder.’ is to nurture a culture and community that supports local children from 6-18 months to be fully engaged through all their senses in the development of their own unique language and individual expression.